JakeMoe/LolnetWings/README.md

   * Added check for flying on game mode change
 * 0.7 - Jake Moe - 19 July 2018
   * Added infinite boost to Creative gamemode
+* 0.8 - Jake Moe - 27 July 2018
+  * Added check for y > 256 into level boost
+  * Cancelled damage event on flying into things